-Our Spell Hunter deck list guide features the best deck list for The Witchwood (April 2018).
+Our Spell Hunter deck list guide features the best deck list for Season 52 of The Witchwood (July 2018).
 Our Spell Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Spell Hunter was a new Hearthstone deck to arrive with the Kobolds expansion and it's a pretty interesting concept.
 For a start, it quite deliberately strips out every minion card you might typically want to use with the hero in order to play into the power of the Hunter's new Legendary Weapon Rhok'delar.
 When you equip this weapon, the blade will refresh your hand with a random collection of class spells, which should hopefully provide you with the extra power you need to beat your opponent.

-In the current version of this article we're highlighting what we believe to be the best Spell Hunter deck list for the Witchwood launch.
+In the current version of this article we're highlighting what we believe to be the best Spell Hunter deck list for the current meta.
 We've also got advanced strategy advice, suggestions for Mulliganing the deck correctly, and then a round-up of all the combos you can utilise.
 That should be more than enough to get you started with Spell Hunter!